 This first unit is focused on the revision of the verb to be.
-The idea is that students can become awareof what they already know, and the typical mistakes they usually make.
+The idea is that students can get conscious about what they already know, and the typical mistakes they usually commit.

 The thinking routine used in this session is What makes you say that?
-(Ritchhart et al., 2014).
+(Rithchart et al, 2014).
 This routine is focused on exploring ideas in depth.
 As this is a content that students have practiced since Primary Education, and it is, at the same time, a grammatical aspect that is difficult for some students, this thinking routine is perfect: they are going to use it to infer the rules.
 It is not the teacher the one who exposes the theory, but them.

-Contenidos Saludar y despedirse, presentar y presentarse.
-Be and have (got).
-2. Describir personas, objetos y lugares.
-2.1 Expresar oralmente textos breves, sencillos estructurados y comprensibles.
-2.2 Organizar y redactar textos breves comprensibles, siguiendo pautas establecidas.
-Competencias 2.3 Seleccionar, organizar y aplicar de forma guiad conocimientos y estrategias para planificar y produc textos. específicas 2.4 Utilizar léxico relativo a asuntos cotidianos.
-5.1 Comparar las semejanzas y diferencias entr distintas lenguas.
-5.3 Identificar y registrar, siguiendo modelos, lo progresos y dificultades de aprendizaje de la lengu extranjera, seleccionando de forma guiada las estrategia más eficaces para superar esas dificultades.
+- 1. Saludar y despedirse, presentar y presentarse.

+- Be and have (got).

+- 2. Describir personas, objetos y lugares.

+- 2.1 Expresar oralmente textos breves, sencillos, estructurados y comprensibles. - 2.2 Organizar y redactar textos breves y comprensibles, siguiendo pautas establecidas. - 2.3 Seleccionar, organizar y aplicar de forma guiada conocimientos y estrategias para planificar y producir textos. - 2.4 Utilizar léxico relativo a asuntos cotidianos.

+- 5.1 Comparar las semejanzas y diferencias entre distintas lenguas. - 5.3 Identificar y registrar, siguiendo modelos, los progresos y dificultades de aprendizaje de la lengua extranjera, seleccionando de forma guiada las estrategias más eficaces para superar esas dificultades.
-To create a good classroom climate, a group dynamic is proposed.

-In this first session, the dynamics of the "ice-breaker and presentation" block is proposed, specifically the dynamic entitled "Let's organize the group!" (see Annex 1), where you will find a brief explanation and the objective to be achieved.
+In order to create a good classroom climate, a group dynamic is proposed.
+In this first session, the dynamics of the "ice-breaker and presentation" block is proposed, specifically the dynamic entitled "Let's organize the group!" (see Annex 1), where you will find a brief explanation and the objective of the same.